Google Document AI is fantastic at extracting data. Power Automate is fantastic at moving data.

 Why This Combo Is Underrated

 Many people think you have to choose "Google Stack" or "Microsoft Stack."
-But Power Automate's HTTP Connector allows you to call any REST API—including Google Document AI.
+Power Automate's HTTP action can call REST APIs—including Google Document AI—but it is a premium scenario in most business environments.
+If you are avoiding Power Automate Premium, consider Logic Apps or a small server-side bridge instead.

 Need more Power Automate ideas?
 Check out my guide on Top 5 Office Tasks You Can Automate.